 Quick Facts on Congestion

-- Congestion has clogged Manhattan streets for decades, with approximately 700,000 vehicles, pre-pandemic, entering the CBD daily, according to the New York Metropolitan Transportation Council, this is more than 25% higher than the pre-pandemic levels.
+- Congestion has clogged Manhattan streets for decades.
+Over 900,000 people in vehicles enter the CBD daily.
+According to the New York Metropolitan Transportation Council, this is more than 25% higher than the pre-pandemic levels.

-- In 2018, the Partnership for New York City estimated that congestion in the New York City region will cost businesses, commuters, and residents $100 billion over five years.
+- In 2018, the Partnership for New York City estimated that congestion in the New York City region would cost businesses, commuters, and residents $100 billion over five years.

-- New York City was ranked as the worst among U.S. cities in terms of congestion by the 2020 INRIX Global Traffic Scorecard.
+- New York City was ranked as among the worst of U.S. cities in terms of congestion by the 2022 INRIX Global Traffic Scorecard.

-- New Yorkers lose 133 hours on average each year due to traffic congestion, which costs them $1,859 in lost productivity and other costs.
+- On average, each New Yorker loses 117 hours each year due to traffic congestion, which costs them $1,976 in lost productivity and other costs.

-After paying the cost of running the CBDTP, 80% of the money would be used to improve and modernize New York City Transit, which runs the subway system and buses; 10% would go to Long Island Rail Road, and 10% to Metro-North Railroad.
-A regular source of money from the CBDTP that can be used only for subway, bus, and commuter railroad projects would help make them all faster, more accessible, and more reliable for everyone.
+Revenue from Congestion Pricing will be used to improve transit.
+80% of the money will be used to modernize subways and buses; 10% will go to Long Island Rail Road, and 10% to Metro-North Railroad.
+Congestion Pricing will make transit faster, more accessible, and more reliable for everyone.

-The Central Business District Tolling Program could deliver many benefits for New York City, including:
+The Central Business District Tolling Program can deliver many benefits for New York City, including:

 - Reduced traffic in and around the Manhattan CBD

-- A regular source of money to improve and modernize MTA subway, bus, and commuter railroads
+- A regular source of money to improve MTA subway, bus, and commuter railroads

 - Better air quality